CBITS & Bounce Back

 - New Haven

-CHDI has partnered with the Stamford Public School District since early 2015 to enhance their school-based behavioral health services, including an emphasis on trauma-informed care and implementation of CBITS.
+CHDI has partnered with the Stamford Public School District since early 2015 to enhance their school-based behavioral health services, including an emphasis on trauma-informed care and implementation of CBITS and Bounce Back.

-DCF plans to expand CBITS in 2016-2017 to additional agencies, with the goal of eventually attaining statewide coverage.
+DCF plans to continue expanding CBITS and Bounce Back with the goal of eventually attaining statewide coverage.

-For more information about CBITS, contact Jason Lang or Heather Sapere.
+For more information about CBITS, contact Jason Lang.